xiwu5/Encode-Decode-Genetic-Sequences/instruction_docs/PROBLEM_SET_README.md

 ### Before Starting Part 2

 We need to change the code in a couple places to ensure all of the Part 2 code is accessible.
-Make the following changes before trying to debug Part 2:
+Make the following changes at the top of `main.py` before trying to debug Part 2:

-In `main.py` at the top of the file:
    - comment out the part 1 import statement `from part_one import driver`
    - uncomment the part 2 import line `# from part_two import driver`